Subscribe Now: 1 Full Year for Only $7.95!

 To make Bear/Critter Country stand out from Frontierland, much of the architecture and landscaping was designed to give a more Northwest feel.
 With the addition of Pooh, iconic images such as honey pots were scattered about in an overlay.
 Splash Mountain was designed to have the feel of a cartoon background.
 As Imagineer Tony Baxter explains, "In a cartoon, you paint to blend everything together.
 The backgrounds are painted and then you add painted characters on top of those backgrounds.
 We've tried to do the same thing here."

-- Critter Country Fruit and Snacks (Food Cart)
+- Critter Country Fruit and Snacks (Food Stand or Cart)